emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 Whisk remains part of the workflow, but its role is more specific.
 It is now a hidden, generation-only starter source.
 It should not be enabled directly.
 Instead, it provides the starter source used to generate a child theme, and that generated child theme uses `emulsify` as its runtime parent theme.

-That keeps Whisk focused on generation and keeps Emulsify focused on runtime behavior.
+Whisk stays focused on generation, and Emulsify stays focused on runtime behavior.

 Generated themes also move to EC4.x and the new Vite-based build workflow.
-That means new generated themes start from the same modern foundation described in the EC4.x post.
+New generated themes now start from the same modern foundation described in the EC4.x post.

 A typical generated theme workflow still feels familiar: